boospot/jupiterx-classic/readme.md

 ---
 ##Changelog

+= 1.2.2 =
+* fix: social icons not showing if single page is off

 = 1.2.1 =
 * News Shortcode supports filtering for News Category `[mk_news count=-1 orderby='meta_value' meta_key='_news_date' order='DESC' show_filter=true]`
 You need to add a shortcode param `show_filter` and set it to true